neuroidss/lab-governance/README.md

 ##### Policy: Company purchases
 Any Role may spend company money if
-- You think we really need this
-- You think this would move our organization forward
-- You think it's a good investment
-- You as an owner would be okay with not getting the proportion of this money as divident
-- You have asked relevant Roles for input
 - If above 200 EUR, you have approval from the Finance and Controlling role cash-flow wise
 - If above 3000 EUR, you have approval from Biz role
-- You have a next action to add the newly purchased asset to the asset inventory. https://goo.gl/AzyIEF
+- If you purchase an asset, you have a next action to add the it to the asset inventory at https://goo.gl/AzyIEF
 - Have a next action to give the invoice to the Finance role and upload it to the Google Drive (LabCoop/biz admin/accounting/incoming invoices). https://goo.gl/7QmdqK

-- Partners may _not_ combine their budgets to purchase something more expensive together.
+- You have asked relevant Roles for input
+- You think this would move our organization forward and it's a good investment
+- You as an owner would be okay with not getting the proportion of this money as divident

 ##### Policy: Splitwise
 You can use [Splitwise](https://www.splitwise.com) to account different financial liabilities: